gatsbyjs/gatsby/docs/blog/2018-10-11-rise-of-modern-web-development/index.md

 - **Reusable UIs.** Key UI elements, such as headers, dropdowns, typeaheads, buttons, tables and so forth may be reused across the application, without copy-pasta.

 - **Local application state.** Previous methods of modifying web page display relied on global state.
 When code at any place can modify state everywhere, the result at scale is spaghetti code.
-In React/Angular’s component model, components cannot modify outside state without being granted explicit permission.
+In React/Angular's component model, components cannot modify outside state without being granted explicit permission.

-- **A declarative virtual DOM.** Instead of imperatively changing specific page elements’ state in reaction to specific user actions, developers can specify desired UI state as a "view" on application state, making code more readable and less buggy.
+- **A declarative virtual DOM.** Instead of imperatively changing specific page elements' state in reaction to specific user actions, developers can specify desired UI state as a "view" on application state, making code more readable and less buggy.

 React and Angular, along with mature ES2015+ JavaScript, and stable dependency/bundling solutions like npm and webpack, are blowing away conceptions of JS as an unserious language.
 They are in production of leading Fortune 500 companies, including Facebook, Twitter, Microsoft, Autodesk, Airbnb, and McDonalds.